 As we commenced our tour, Ivan was chatting to us from a publicly accessible walkway.
 Another group of tourists came past, who were not on a tour but just hiking around themselves.
 Upon seeing Ivan one of them stopped, took out his camera, and snapped a picture of him.
 He was very close to Ivan when he took the photo, and he did not speak to him or ask for permission with any gesture.

 Ivan looked a bit stunned, but recovered quickly and professionally and continued with our tour, and the happy snapper went on his way.
 But the incident felt awful.
-Ivan was treated like a cultural artefact – who, because he was an indigenous-Australian man, was an interesting part of the Mungo experience for this tourist – and not a fully functioning person who would like to be consulted before his photo is taken.
+Ivan was treated like a cultural artefact – who, because he was an Aboriginal man, was an interesting part of the Mungo experience for this tourist – and not a fully functioning person who would like to be consulted before his photo is taken.
 And the incident is even worse when you know that many aboriginal people do not consent to have their photo taken, ever.
 Taking Ivan’s picture in this way not only demonstrated a total lack of respect, but a total lack of cultural understanding too.

 Why practice respectful photography